Discover more from An Ordinary Disaster

 Read! see below, especially the first five books.

-If you want or need additional, one-on-one help, there are lots of programs, counselors, and coaches (clearly, not an exhaustive list).
-I also offer coaching on changing ones relationship with alcohol in the context of developing and strengthening our relationship with self, with intuition, and with a deep sense of integrated mind-body well-being.
+If you want or need additional, one-on-one help, there are of course lots of programs, counselors, and coaches (clearly, not an exhaustive list).
+I also offer my own Guide Service, which focuses on developing and strengthening the relationship with self, with intuition, and with a deep sense of integrated mind-body well-being.

 This is part of a series of short meditations, maxims and mottoes that appear on my Substack along with my memoir in progress, essays, and podcast.